 - Daily quantification of the volume and quality of the Group's LAB, defined through a series of stress tests across a range of time horizons and stress conditions.
 The Group ensures a liquidity surplus is held during normal market conditions above liquidity stress outflow requirements.
-Stress cash outflow assumptions have been established for individual liquidity risk drivers across idiosyncratic and market wide stresses. - The Group maintains a sufficient stock of Contingent Liquidity in the form of cash and retained notes issued by securitization vehicles, which can be readily converted into cash through sale, repo, or by pledge at ECB.
-The level of contingent liquidity requirement is also quantified on a daily basis on a forward-looking basis over both short- and longerterm survival periods.
+Stress cash outflow assumptions have been established for individual liquidity risk drivers across idiosyncratic, systemic and market wide stresses. - The Group maintains a sufficient stock of Contingent Liquidity in the form of retained notes issued by securitization vehicles, which can be readily converted into cash through sale, repo, or by pledge at ECB.
+The level of contingent liquidity requirement is also quantified daily on a forwardlooking basis over both short- and longer-term survival periods.

-The Group maintains a Liquidity Contingency Plan which is designed to provide an early warning indicator for liquidity concerns and a list of potential actions to address a deterioration in liquidity conditions or actual position.
+The Group maintains a Liquidity Contingency Plan which is designed to provide a set of early warning indicators for liquidity concerns and a list of potential actions to address a deterioration in liquidity conditions or actual position.
 As a result, mitigating actions can be taken to avoid a more serious situation developing.